Skip to main content

 Written by Ashley Currie

-Updated over a year ago
+Updated over 2 weeks ago

 Extending your mortgage term can lower your monthly payments, but it means you’ll take longer to pay off your mortgage and as a result pay more in interest over the lifetime of your loan.